 Free the child’s potential and you will transform him into the world.

 Starting out in Central America, Iris took the long way round via New Jersey and Pennsylvania to finally settle in the southeast.
-Honduras is her homeland, but Fuquay Varina, North Carolina, is now her home.
+Honduras is her homeland, but Fuquay Varina is now her home.

 Having earned her degree in business administration in 2002 from San Pedro Sula University, a friend told Iris about a job opportunity at a small Montessori school nearby.
 She found herself in a preschool classroom and immediately found her calling.

-“I really like and enjoy working with children,” she added.
-“I have had many (wonderful) experiences with them.
-It is very satisfying to see them grow, to see how much they learn from the moment they begin to be independent, developing their emotional and social skills, even how to hold a pencil.”
+“I really enjoy working with children,” Iris added.
+“I have had many wonderful experiences with them.
+It is very satisfying to see them grow and to see how much they learn from the moment they begin to be independent, developing their emotional and social skills — even how to hold a pencil.”

-A chance invite to visit friends in Holly Springs led her to learn of an opening at The New School which she promptly applied for and was offered a position.
-So Iris along with her parents and sister’s family all moved to Fuquay Varina a month later.
+A chance invite to visit friends in Holly Springs led her to applying for an opening at The New School.
+And only a month later, Iris, along with her parents and sister’s family, all moved to Fuquay Varina.

 Favorite Montessori Quote